 Red Cross Learn-to-Swim features differing levels of instruction to help swimmers of all ages develop their skills.

 - Level 2: Fundamental Aquatic Skills

 For information please email Mike Rodier.

-How much does it cost to sign my child up for the Learn to Swim Program at Assumption College?
+How much does it cost to sign my child up for the Learn to Swim Program at Assumption University?

 Is a discount offered for multiple children?